nrwl/nx-workshop/docs/lab8/LAB.md

    ⚠️ Notice how we're using the shared `formatRating()` function in our routed component as well!

 9. Your component should look the same as the provided screenshot!
+10. Inspect what changed from the last time you commited, then commit your changes

 ---